 Plan where the story is going.
 You don't have to write an ending but it helps to have a "gist" of what is going on.
 Here is what I have for chapter 2 and 3 so far

-"Chapter 2 gist:
+2 gist:

-Claudia and Iona take the test of acceptance to the new community on a new land.
-They watch a movie about the rules.
+rules.
 Claudia expresses that she feels the test is easy going and that she isn't worried about passing.
-It’s almost like she doesn't care if she lives or not.
+It’s almost like she doesn't care if she lives or

-Chapter 3gist:
+Chapter

-While Claudia waits for the results, she helps her parents around the house.
-This is when the readers will get to know the full effect of the illness."
+helps her parents around the house.
+This is when the readers will get to know

 This way I know where the characters are going and can remember later.
 I also write down the main events and later write down what chapter I want them in later.
 I've tried to write other stories with the mind set that "I know what I want and I'll just write it all right now and remember later" because you won't remember later.
 Just write all you want now and decide what will go in the middle later.
 Go with the sentence idea I introduced earlier in this post.